About Counselling

 Q: What does an EMDR session feel like?

-A: An EMDR session is structured and paced carefully.
-We choose a memory or trigger, use the form of bilateral stimulation that feels most comfortable, and pause regularly to notice emotions, thoughts, or body sensations that arise.
-Many clients describe feeling lighter or less triggered by the memory afterward.
+A: We choose a memory or trigger, use a comfortable form of bilateral stimulation, and pause regularly to notice thoughts, emotions, and body sensations.
+Many people feel lighter or less triggered afterward.

 Q: Is EMDR right for me?

 A: It depends.
-Some people feel ready to explore EMDR right away; others prefer to start with talk therapy before moving into memory processing.
-We’ll talk together about your comfort, readiness, and goals to decide what approach is best for you.
+Some start right away; others begin with talk therapy first.
+We can discuss your comfort, readiness, and goals to decide which approach feels best for you.

-Research shows that virtual EMDR is comparable in effectiveness to in-person EMDR for many concerns.
+A: Yes.
+EMDR adapts well online, and many find processing at home grounding.
+Research shows that virtual EMDR is comparable in effectiveness to in-person EMDR.
 What matters most is pacing, preparation, and support – and those remain the same whether we meet online or in person.
+Note: I currently offer EMDR virtually only.
+If you prefer in-person EMDR, we can discuss options and whether virtual feels right for you.

 Q: Does EMDR erase memories?

-A: No. The goal of EMDR is not to erase what happened but to reduce the intensity of how it feels, so the memory no longer holds as much power.
+A: No. The goal of EMDR is not to erase what happened but to reduce the intensity of how it feels, so that the past no longer holds as much power and overwhelms the present.

-Q: What if EMDR isn’t the right fit for me?
+Q: What if EMDR isn’t the right fit?

 Practical Details